 We see this a lot in discussions of statehood for Puerto Rico.

 The NAACP recently released a statement saying, “The NAACP stands with the people of Puerto Rico now more than ever, and we affirm our ability to work together in our joint struggle for equal protection, equal opportunity, and free will.
 Puerto Rico should be free to decide its preferred option in a fair and inclusive manner.”
 This followed their endorsement of HR 6246.

-Puerto Rico’s voters have twice chosen statehood from the constitutionally viable status options.
+Puerto Rico’s voters have three times chosen statehood from the constitutionally viable status options.
 The elected leaders have introduced a bill calling for statehood for Puerto Rico.
 It’s time to support the “preferred option” — statehood.
 Instead, the highly respected organization chose to make an ambiguous statement.

 Many politicians have done the same.
 But calling for “self-determination” for Puerto Rico is not a show of strength or support.
 It’s an effort to keep voters who support statehood without losing those who don’t.
 In other words, it’s being a mugwump.

 There are three options under the U.S. constitution:

 Independence has never received more than 5% of the vote; Congress is not likely to force independence on Puerto Rico.
 Continuing in the current territorial status leaves Puerto Rico in a position of powerlessness.
 Statehood gives Puerto Rico the dignity and the rights of a state.